 Explore ready-to-use activities to incorporate into lessons today!

 Embark on an adventure with Fishtronaut while practicing making inferences, comparing and contrasting, summarizing, and identifying key story elements.

-Dive into an interesting career path and learn about game animators and how video game design uses STEM skills.
-Then have students watch an engaging Virtual Field Trip before working together on a STEM Career Challenge and channeling their creativity to design their own new team jersey.
+Dive into an interesting career path and learn how game animators use STEM skills with this ready-to-use activity!
+Students will watch an engaging Virtual Field Trip before working together on a STEM Career Challenge and channeling their creativity to design their own team jersey.

 Draw students in with an interesting video about giving a bumblebee a high five before seamlessly transitioning to a conversation around conflict resolution with this social-emotional learning activity.

-Have students watch a video with Devin Pickett, a real baseball information coordinator for the Chicago White Sox, about how math and data is used in baseball to improve player performance.
-Then let them work through practice problems, find helpful hints, and follow their curiosity with more content.
+Hear from Devin Pickett, a real baseball information coordinator for the Chicago White Sox, about how math and data is used in baseball to improve player performance.
+Then let them work through practice problems, find helpful hints, and follow their curiosity in this ready-to-use activity.